vmware-archive/live-docs/README.md

 See https://vmware.github.io/vmware-cloud-director-ui-components/dataExporter for an example

-This is a monorepo with three projects:
+This is an ng cli monorepo with two projects:

 ## [NG Live docs](./projects/ng-live-docs/README.md)

 This is the project that is used from Angular applications, `@vmw/live-docs`.
 This is what is used directly by [VCD's Common UI Components package](https://vmware.github.io/vmware-cloud-director-ui-components)

-## Plain JS Live Docs

-The intent of this was so that plain JS applications could also use this package but has not fully been developed.
-It currently contains a tabbed panel that is built with plain JS.

 ## Example application